The Office of Social Emotional Learning

 In the event that my child is hospitalized or treated medically causing extended absence, what is the process for returning to school?

 Upon hospitalization, please contact your child's Guidance Counselor as soon as possible to discuss a plan for returning to school.
-Guidance staff will connect with the Coordinator for Social/Emotional Learning, and discussion will begin regarding possible program participation.
-The Coordinator for Social/Emotional Learning will reach out to you, and will discuss options, as well as the re-entry process when they are ready to return to school.
+Guidance staff will connect with RISE, and discussion will begin regarding possible program participation.
+RISE will reach out to you, and will discuss options, as well as the re-entry process when they are ready to return to school.

 Whom can I speak with further about the RISE Transition Program?